 The platform which hosts the modules (Canvas) also offers the option of a Canvas based messaging service.
-Email remains the preferred choice for communication but students are welcome to use the Canvas messaging service when contacting one another or their module coordinator if their module coordinator directs them to do so.
-Please note, if your module coordinator does not ask you to use Canvas messaging, they are unlikely to check messages from there and so please use email or the Canvas General Discussion area.
+Email remains the preferred choice for communication, but students are welcome to use the Canvas messaging service when contacting one another.
+Please note, your module coordinator is unlikely to check messages from there and so please use direct email or the Canvas General Discussion area.